You may never have considered why you need Hypnosis in your life.

-Young children are in Hypnosis already so make excellent clients.
+Young children are in hypnosis already so make excellent clients.
 They just love metaphoric stories which appeal to their wonderful imaginations.

-Adults suggestibility varies.
+Adult suggestibility varies.
 I talk about suggestibility on another post called ‘everything you think about Hypnosis is probably wrong!’.
 It is nothing to do with being gullible or belief.

-The more you go into Hypnosis, the better you get at it.
+The more you go into hypnosis, the better you get at it.
 Imagine being able to slip into a state where you felt more relaxed and able to self-heal, whenever you like.
-They should do belts in it like Karate (I would be a black belt lol).
+They should do belts in it like karate (I would be a black belt lol).

 What can’t Hypnosis do?

 Hypnosis is such a versatile tool.
 It harness the greatest power of your mind, the subconscious to address issues and creative possibilities.
-Ask any Hypnotherapist or anyone who has resolved an issue with Hypnotherapy and they will tell you.
+Ask any hypnotherapist or anyone who has resolved an issue with hypnotherapy and they will tell you.
 It is life changing.